telerik/blazor-docs/components/datepicker/overview.md

 | `PopupWidth` | `string` | Defines the width of the DatePicker's Popup.
 Defaults to `auto`. |
 | `Width` | `string` | Defines the width of the DatePicker.
 Defaults to `280px`. |

-You can find more options for customizing the AutoComplete styling in the [Appearance article]({%slug datepicker-appearance%}).
+You can find more options for customizing the Date Picker styling in the [Appearance article]({%slug datepicker-appearance%}).

 @[template](/_contentTemplates/date-inputs/format-placeholders.md#format-placeholder)